Belief Acquisition as Stochastic Filtering: Modelling Epidemic Processes on Contact Networks

 \subsection{Modelling Observations}

-Next the observation models are given for different types of observations.
+Next the observation schemas are given for different kinds of observations.
 Observations are made at the node level.
 Thus an observation space $O$ is introduced for observations at that level.
 The observation space for the state level is $O^L$.